 Furthermore, if that conduct was a federal offense, you may be tried and convicted in both a state and federal court.
-This is known as the "dual sovereignty doctrine," and it's an exception to the "Double Jeopardy Clause" of the U.S. Constitution.
+This is known as the "dual sovereignty doctrine," an exception to the "Double Jeopardy Clause" of the U.S. Constitution.

-But if a single act violates the law of two states, the law treats the act as separate offenses and thus not in conflict with the Double Jeopardy Clause.
-A second state with a case against a defendant may decide that a conviction in the first state is sufficient, so it doesn't necessarily mean more than one state will bring charges.
-Therefore, it's up to the discretion of the particular prosecutor, as with other criminal cases.
+Prosecuting the suspect in both states does not conflict with the Double Jeopardy Clause.
+However, a second state with a case against a defendant may decide that a conviction in the first state is sufficient.
+Therefore, it does not necessarily mean more than one state will bring charges.
+The states' respective prosecutors have the discretion to prosecute the suspect, as they do with all other criminal cases.

 Dual Sovereignty Doctrine: Background